aclement-devalto/prome-chrome-extension-1/README.md

 ## Using the devtools panel

-* The panel automatically recognizes which tenant you are connected to using the URL subdomain.
-_Each command sent to the Dispatcher will be executed for this tenant._
+### Launch a task
    * Click on a task to display the task tab.
    * Click **Send command** or double-click on a task name to launch a task.

-* You can launch multiple tasks in parallel.
-* When all tasks are completed, the page will reload automatically.
+_You can launch multiple tasks in parallel.
+When all tasks complete, the page will reload automatically.
+Also the extension will always clear the cache before reloading.
+If the database is recreated, the extension will log you out from Prome._

+### Tenant-aware
+The panel automatically recognizes which tenant you are connected to using the URL subdomain.
+_Each command sent to the Dispatcher will be executed for this tenant._

+You can have multiple tabs open for different tenants.
+However, keep in mind that if you send a Sencha command, it will be executed for the tenant in the current tab.

+### Which tasks to run when you...
+_Tasks should be run simultaneously._

+#### ... checkout a Git branch
+   * Back-end - reset setup
+   * Front-end - build all

+#### ... open a tab for a different tenant
+   * Back-end - load tenant fixtures (if not already done)
+   * Front-end - build all

+#### ... add web resources (images, fonts)
+   * Resources - copy

+#### ... update SASS files
+   * SASS - compile

+#### ... add/remove JS file(s)
+   * Javascript - refresh index

+#### ... test in production (locally)
+   * Front-end - build all
+   * Back-end - clear cache

 ## Troubleshooting